maxijonson/code-lock/README.md

 _Note: although the entity itself is protected, any other blocks around it are not.
 This means that a locked door can be bypassed by simply breaking another block to get through (or even break the block under the door!).
 That said, a grief plugin should be used in conjunction with this plugin!_

-### Guest codes (Not yet available)
+### Guest codes

-Set another code that can be given to your friends so they can have access to the entity.
-However, guests may not change, unlock or remove the code lock.
-At any time, the guest code can be removed.
+You can set a guest code for your trusted but not so trusted friends.
+Guests can interact with the entity, but may not lock/unlock it or change the code.

 ## Usage